-Job Details for 1922 - Weatherization Program Manager
+Job Details for 1922 - Weatherization Program Coordinator

 Under direction; performs work of considerable difficulty in the formulation, development, implementation and supervision of programs and activities within the Weatherization Unit of the Community Services Department; assists the appropriate division Administrator; performs related work as required.